 No Gray 80’s Kitchen Update

-This 80’s home was sporting a tired Oak cabinet kitchen and the homeowners were so ready for a fresh, updated look.
+PROJECT STORY: This 80’s home was sporting a tired Oak cabinet kitchen and the homeowners were so ready for a fresh, updated look.
+Their top design priorities were: an island that could comfortably accommodate their family of 4, taking down a load bearing wall to open the space, and making the kitchen look and feel modern without look stark/cold.

 Their top design priorities were: an island that could comfortably accommodate their family of 4, taking down a load bearing wall to open the space, and making the kitchen look and feel modern WITHOUT any gray tones.
 Can you believe it?
 No gray!